 Below you can see our setup for sorting animals by habitat.
 I purchased most of these animal cards from Karen Cox on Teachers Pay Teachers and created the ones for desert and rainforest.
 We have matching paper mats we use with these cards, but the Cricut mats are a new way to use the cards.
 The mats are also perfect for adding toy animals, too, in addition to the animal cards.

 The Cricut mats are perfect for easy storage since they have a little hole at the top.
 We hang our mats on a small Command hook when not in use.
+(Update: the small Command hook wasn’t strong enough, so I needed to get a larger one!)

 I found really fun scrapbook paper at my local craft stores.
 Here is a list of the papers I used :)